Links

 Equipment Manufacturers

-- Astrodon - The only way to do serious imaging is with a monochrome CCD.
+- Chroma Astronomical Filters - Astrodon used to be the best filter maker on the market but has since gone out of business.
+It was sold but I dont find the new models to be of the quality of the old versions.
+If you want today's premium filters, you need to go with Chroma.
+The only way to do serious imaging is with a monochrome CCD.
 And the only way to get color with a monochrome CCD is with a superb set of filters.
-Nobody makes a better set of filters than Astrodon.
-I have used Astrodon filters in every CCD I own and they are worth every penny, from the clarity of their colors to their near perfect parfocal performance.
-All four of my CCD systems has a base Astrodon Gen 2 Series E LRGB set (though I never use the Lum filter except when setting up) along with a 5mn Ha and 3mn OIII and SII filters (I use a 5mn Ha to capture the NII line that is missed with the narrower 3mn version).
+Nobody makes a better set of filters than Chroma.
+I have used Chroma filters in all of my FRA600 images from Starfront.
+They are worth every penny due to the clarity of their colors.
+I use their standard LRGB set and 5mn Ha, OIII and SII filters.
 They are not cheap but the pay for themselves through vastly superior performance.

 Software Providers